-- revenues are expected to grow by between 1.5% and 2.5% (previous indication between +3% and +4%) compared with 2018, underpinned by the strengthening of High Value (~67% of revenues confirmed).
+Revenues are expected to total at least €5.3 billion, a ~+2.5% (previous indication between +1.5% and +2.5%) compared with 2018, underpinned by the strengthening of High Value (weight on revenues confirmed at ~67%).

 Total volumes expected to decline by -2% (previous indication between -2.5% and -2%).
 High Value volumes are forecast to grow by ≥+7.5% (previous indication between +7.5% and +8%), greater than the market’s growth and supported by the good performance of the Replacement channel and growth of the Original Equipment channel in the second half thanks to the homologation portfolio and the contribution of new contracts in North America and APac.
 Standard volumes are forecast to decline by ~-11%, compared with the previous indication of -11.5% to -12%, due to a lower reduction in volumes mainly in South America.

 The price/mix expected to improve by ~+4.5% (previous indication between 4.5% and 5%) due to:

 - the continuation of greater price competition also in the third quarter of the year in Standard products and High Value products of lower technological content,

 - the different product mix (more contained decline in Standard) and channel mix (greater weight of Original Equipment channel in second half).

 Exchanges rates are seen remaining substantially stable (previous indication ~-0.5%).

 The Adjusted EBIT margin expected at between >17% and 17.5% (previous guidance between 18% and 19%), considering:

 - greater costs of unabsorbed fixed costs in Standard capacity, linked to lower production to reduce inventory,

 - deterioration of the inflationary context, and